Zettelkasten-Method/zettelkasten.de/content/introduction/index.md

 2. It adheres to the *Principle of Atomicity*.
 3. It is personal.

 **First,** it is some kind of hypertext, not a single text or just a collection of texts, but texts that refer to each other, explain, expand and use each other's information.
 The difference between regular note-taking systems and a Zettelkasten is the emphasis on forming relationships. *A Zettelkasten makes connecting and not collecting a priority*.
-The difference between just a text and hypertext is that the former is *linear* and the later is *organic*.
+The difference between just a text and hypertext is that the former is *linear* and the latter is *organic*.

 To become a hypertext, a Zettelkasten requires multiple texts, or notes, that you can connect via hyperlinks.
 We call an individual note a *Zettel*.
 Zettel is the German word for "paper slip".
 They are the smallest building blocks of the Zettelkasten.